Living Will & Trusts Lawyers serving Redford & Southeastern Michigan

-Our attorneys have been drafting Wills & Living Trusts for 30 years.
-During that time, we have developed Wills, Living Trusts, Powers of Attorney, and Patient Advocate Designations appropriate for a variety of circumstances for a wide variety of clients.
+Our attorneys have been drafting Wills & Living Trusts for over 30 years now.
+During that time, we have developed Wills, Living Trusts, Powers of Attorney, and Patient Advocate Designations appropriate for a variety of circumstances for hundreds clients.

 We offer simple will packages for small estates; or we can custom design your Estate Planning documents to fit your specific needs.
 We also can easily set up a trust for your love ones to ensure they are taken care of later in life.
 Proper planning is the key to dealing with these difficult decisions.
 Let us take care of the Wills, Living Trusts, and other important documents, so you or your loved ones don’t have to later on.